In Home Aged Care for Sydney LGBTI Community

 Like their straight peers, most LGBTI Seniors prefer to stay living joyfully in their own home for all their days.
-When LGBTI Seniors have in home care they have the added concern of having strangers come into their private home – their sanctuary from a sometimes less than accepting world.
-Not to mention, finding out their LGBTI status and safety concerns surrounding that.
+However, when LGBTI Seniors have in home care they have the added concern of having strangers come into their private home – their sanctuary from a sometimes less than accepting world.
+Not to mention, caregivers finding out their LGBTI status and safety concerns surrounding that.
 The preference for LGBTI Elders to stay in their own home with the support of in home community aged care makes sense.
-In Home Care enables LGBTI Elders to remain in charge of their life and continue living their way, as opposed to being placed in an institutional environment like a Nursing Home where they may not feel comfortable to be their authentic or true selves.
+In Home Care enables LGBTI Elders to remain in charge of their life and continue living their way, as opposed to being placed in an institutional environment like a Nursing Home where they may not feel comfortable to be their authentic or true self.
 Daughterly Care Community Services makes staying at home safe, easy and joyful because we value premium quality aged care for all elders.

 The good news is that the Federal Government understands the unique lived experience of LGBTI Elders;

 - commonly rejected by their family, friends, society, religious institutions and employers in times gone past when people were not educated about the normal variation of sexual desire within populations; and